planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 - **Muscle**: aggressive maneuvering hinders another driver’s Stunts.
 Spent Edge reduces the Edge of another driver in the same stretch.
 This can be done at any time to cancel someone else’s Edge Stunt on a one for one basis.
 - **Splatter**: skid up mud or dirt onto the target vehicle with the same lead or lower.
 Edge inflicts +1 Difficulty due to low Visibility (max +4) for everyone on the vehicle until each of them cleans it off with an Action.
-- **Steady**: races are so intense the driver and passengers cannot normally act.
+- **Steady**: races are so intense and bumpy the driver and passengers cannot normally act.
 Each Edge spent smooths out the ride so the driver or a chosen passenger may take their Action during the Stretch.
 - **Swerve**: juking or angling, Edge inflicts +1 Difficulty to Attacks made on the vehicle until the next Stretch.

 The Steady Stunt above allows a selected driver or passenger to make Attacks, maximum one per character just like a Round.
 This does not require Initiative as not everyone has a chance to act.
 Ramming or sideswiping is an Attack.

 ### Rally

 Shaking off the pain, standing up on their hind legs, and putting their guard back up.
+A primal display of stubbornness that shows the world not to count them down yet.
 A Rally doubles current Mettle, up to the maximum.
-Current Mettle must be higher than zero (1+) to Rally.
+Current Mettle must be higher than zero (1+) to Rally, and Surges cannot be spent on a Rally.

 A Rally is most effective at half Mettle, less so when higher or lower.
-When to Rally is an important tactical choice, made easier if one has strong allies or cover to provide breathing space.
+For example, if max Mettle is 10 and current Mettle is 5, a Rally boosts them back to full.
+If they waited until they were down to only 1 Mettle, it would only get them back to 2.
+When to Rally is an important tactical choice, made easier with strong allies or cover to provide breathing space.

 ### Rattle